-Community: Troy and Abed are the epitome of this trope.
+Community: Troy and Abed become best friends in the first season.
+They bond over their love of all things geeky.
+They later become roommates.
 They even get their own segment during the credits at the end of each episode.

-Degrassi: The Next Generation: JT and Toby.
-Even more so with Emma and Manny, who have been best friends since they were four.
+Emma and Manny who have been best friends since they were four.
 At one point in high school, Manny lived with Emma and slept in the same bed.
-And than when they went to college, Emma made sure that they were roomates.
-Emma ended up marrying Spinner, who was heterosexual life partners with Jay, who ended up enganged to Manny.
+And than when they went to college, Emma made sure that they were roommates.
+Emma ended up marrying Spinner, who was best friends with Jay, who ended up engaged to Manny.

 ER: Mark Green and Doug Ross.
 To the point where as Doug prepared to resign in disgrace, he mourned the likely loss of his best friend as much as the possible loss of the love of his life, Carol.
 Meanwhile, Mark almost tearfully declared, "I love him like a brother, but I can't do this anymore.
 It's too hard."

 Faking It: Karma and Amy are best friends, right up to the point where Amy kisses Karma to "prove" they're lesbians (It Makes Sense in Context), and Amy starts to have... bigger feelings for Karma.

 Flight of the Conchords: Bret and Jemaine live together, even sharing a bedroom if not a bed.
 Jemaine in particular tends to get jealous of Bret's girlfriends, and they will often accompany each other on dates.
 The lyrics to "Bret You've Got it Goin' On", which is supposedly a platonic attempt to make Bret feel better about his looks, reveal that sometimes when Bret is sleeping Jemaine puts a wig on him and spoons him.